laurentperrinet/laurentperrinet.github.io/content/home/hero.md

 #  label = '<i class="fas fa-download"></i> Install Now'
 +++

 Let's admit it: brains are not computers.
-Indeed, computers are still deceptive compared to perceptual systems.
-Think for instance about architectures capable of feeding noisy, ambiguous and rapidly varying raw data to your computer.
-Or think about architecture performing this in an autonomous manner...
+Indeed, computers are still deceptive compared to biological perceptual systems.
+Think for instance about solutions for noisy, ambiguous and rapidly varying raw data.
+Think about performing this in an autonomous manner and with a low energetic cost...

 To narrow the gap between neuroscience and the theory of sensory processing computations, I am interested in *bridging statistics of geometrical regularities in natural scenes with the properties of neural computations* as they are observed in low-level sensory processes or through low-level behavior.
-For instance, has the predictability of the motion of objects in physical space an impact in the activity of neurons that detect and subsequently on eye movements?
-What mechanisms are used to learn statistical regularities?
-What happens if these adaptive mechanisms are dysfunctional?

 <!-- Place this tag where you want the button to render. -->
 <a class="github-button" href="https://github.com/laurentperrinet" data-size="large" data-show-count="true" aria-label="Follow @laurentperrinet on GitHub">Follow @laurentperrinet</a>